rcapillon/PLoM-surrogate/README.md

 being the number of realizations in the original dataset.
 Thus, choose a 'n_MC' number of realizations chunks to generate, also choose a 'n_cpu' number of processes to use for multithreading.
-If you want to plot the eigenvalues used to construct the reduced Diffusion Maps basis (related to the manifold learning), then add an additional string 'plot_name' so the graph is saved on execution.
+If you want to plot the eigenvalues used to construct the reduced Diffusion Maps basis (related to the manifold learning), then add an additional string 'plot_name' so the graph is saved on execution, otherwise don't include it.
 This can help choosing an appropriate number of vectors to keep in the Diffusion Maps basis as recommended by [3] in the bibliography.

 If you have selected a number of vectors for the basis, add a 'm' argument at the creation of the generator:
 ```